reality66/cart66-cloud-wp/readme.txt

 - New: Added cc_product_price shortcode
 - Fixed: Dynamic price updates work with server side loaded as well as client side loaded product forms
 - Fixed: Add to cart links generating PHP notices prevent redirect to checkout page
-- Fixed: Text field variation values that include speical characters like quotes are no longer escaped with slashes
+- Fixed: Text field variation values that include special characters like quotes are no longer escaped with slashes

 = 1.6.6 - 10/24/2013 =

 - New: Added debugging tool to test for server's PHP settings for cURL requests
 - Updated: Changed the default colors for the AJAX success message after adding a product to the cart to gray instead of mint green
 - Updated: Added "Not set" status message when the store subdomain is not yet cached in the WordPress database
-- Updated: Improve javascript compatability for IE8
+- Updated: Improve JavaScript compatibility for IE8
 - Updated: Adding additional translation echo functions
 - Updated: Cleaned up PHP notices